ITRS-Group/cordial/tools/gateway-reporter/README.md

     * `xml` - Default `${gateway}-Merged-${datetime}.xml`

       The `xml` output format is intended for audit and debugging.
 The file is the merged set-up file that the rest of the report is based on.
 It can be used as the final arbiter of why something is (or is not) in the report, could be used to re-run the report manually after changing configurations and also for passing to the developers for debugging any potential issues.

+  * `toolkit-include`

+    If the `csvdir` format is configured and `enable` is `true` then create an include file in the `csvdir` which creates a Managed Entity and attaches toolkit samplers for each report file (including summary and managed entities).

+    * `enable` - Default `true`

+    * `include-file` - Default `${gateway}-report.setup.xml`

+      The destination path to the include file to create.
+If the value is a relative path then it is resolved relative to `csvdir`, not the working directory

+    * `probe-name` - Default `localhost`

+      The name of the Probe to which to attach the Managed Entity (below).
+No probe is configured in the include file but instead relies on an existing local probe in the Gateway.

+    * `entity-name` - Default `${gateway} Report`

+      The Managed Entity to create to attach the toolkit samplers to.

+    * `sampler-group` - Default `${gateway} Report`

+      The (optional) sampler group for the toolkit samplers.

+    * `sampler-name` - Default `${sheetname} Report`

+      The sampler name, which must be different for each report.

+    * `sampler-script` - Default `/bin/cat "${csvfile}"`

+      The value of the `Sampler Script` in the toolkit for each report.
+Note the quotes around the file value in the default - this is to allow for paths that may contain spaces.

   * `plugins`